signify-nz/silverstripe-iplogger/README.md

 # IP Logger
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/signify-nz/silverstripe-iplogger/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/signify-nz/silverstripe-iplogger/?branch=master)

+**This module has not been updated for years and only works with an obsolete and vulnerable version of Silverstripe.
+This repository has been archived.**

 # Overview
 Provides a facility to log events against IP addresses.
 A set of rules can created to check whether an event has been triggered too often by a specific IP.